cchitsiang/awesome-stars/topics.md

 ## aws

+- [jeremydaly/dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - A simple set of tools for working with Amazon DynamoDB and the DocumentClient
 - [FurlanLuka/microservice-stack](https://github.com/FurlanLuka/microservice-stack) - A suite of tools that aim to help developers create microservice architectures
 - [eleven-sh/cli](https://github.com/eleven-sh/cli) - A CLI to create code sandboxes with automatic HTTPS and long running processes in your cloud provider account
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica